ianchristani/Cybersecurity-Safe-Password-Generator-API/README.md

 The image shows a test in Postman

-The minimum lenght for a password is 8!!!
+The minimum length for a password is 8!!!

 It is deployed on AWS: http://54.243.5.214/ \